Grocery delivery is becoming increasingly popular. Walmart now has its own grocery delivery service to compete with the others out there.

 How Do I Get Groceries Delivered From Walmart?

-Walmart grocery delivery works by sending your order to a third-party personal shopper who picks your items and delivers them to you.
+Walmart grocery delivery works by sending your order to a store where an associate picks your items and then hands them off to a third-party driver who delivers your groceries to you.

 Follow these steps to place your first Walmart grocery order: